carpentries/lesson-development-training/episodes/15-explanation.md

 - use of [stereotypes][stereotype-threat-instructor-training] (check learner profiles for stereotypes too)
 - [expert awareness gaps][expert-awareness-gap-instructor-training], i.e. places where you may be assuming the learners know more than they actually do
 - fluid representations, i.e. using different terms with the same meaning interchangeably
-- unexplained or unnecessary jargon
+- unexplained or unnecessary jargon/terminology (as your learners may come from different backgrounds, may be novices, not native English speakers, and a term in one domain/topic may mean something else entirely in another)
 - unexplained assumptions
 - sudden jumps in difficulty/complexity